 1. If you want to try hitting a bestseller list

-Discounting an ebook can help launch it to bestseller status.
+Discounting an ebook can help launch it become a bestseller.
 This is possible because discounting can lead to high volumes of unit sales with the right marketing support.
 Choose the lowest price possible in order to drive the highest volume of unit sales — free downloads won’t count for many of the top lists, so $0.99 is the ideal price point if hitting a list is your goal.
 Our partners see a 75% higher sales volume at $0.99 than $2.99.

 We also recommend discounting a popular book to ensure it gets the most possible downloads, and stacking promotions during a specific week to gain the most momentum possible!